Fulwell: A giant and a windmill

-Seaburn, home to a fabulous beach is the most northerly coastal part of Sunderland and is named from a small stream that enters the sea here.
-The wonderful sandy beaches of Whitburn Bay stretch from Seaburn to Roker – two places which became ever more popular in the age of railways and then trams that made them accessible to people travelling from further afield.
+Seaburn, home to a fabulous beach, is the most northerly coastal part of Sunderland and is named from a small stream that enters the sea here.
+The wonderful sandy beaches of Whitburn Bay stretch from Seaburn to Roker – two places which became ever more popular in the age of railways and trams that made them accessible to people travelling from further afield.

 Railway companies printed posters and guide books promoting the delights of the Seaburn and Roker resorts with illustrations of pretty girls in bathing costumes to emphasise their delights.
-The meaning of the name ‘Roker’ is uncertain but probably refer to ‘carrs’ or coastal rocks of some kind.
+The meaning of the name ‘Roker’ is uncertain but probably refers to ‘carrs’ or coastal rocks of some kind.

-Roker’s beautiful church of St Andrew dating from 1907 is known as the ‘Cathedral of the Arts and Crafts Movement’ because of the work it contains within by the artists William Morris and Edward Burne-Jones who belonged to that particular art movement.
+Roker’s beautiful church of St Andrew dating from 1907 is known as the ‘Cathedral of the Arts and Crafts Movement’ because of the work it contains within by the artists William Morris and Edward Burne-Jones who both belonged to that particular art movement.

 Southwick and Witherwack

-Southwick is the most central of Sunderland’s northern, river settlements with Castletown and Hylton to the west and Monkwearmouth to the east.
+Southwick is the most central of Sunderland’s northern river settlements with Castletown and Hylton to the west and Monkwearmouth to the east.
 The Anglo-Saxon name Southwick means ‘the southern farm or trading place’ and was a name given to two places called High Southwick and Low Southwick.
 High Southwick was probably older and developed around a village green.
 It may have been connected with the old monastic lands of Monkwearmouth and Jarrow.

-The church of Holy Trinity in Southwick’s Church Bank, was formerly the Rectory of Southwick and was once the home of the Reverend Charles Collingwood who married Mary, the sister of Lewis Carroll.
-Lewis Carroll knew the Sunderland area well being a frequent visitor to Whitburn where there are strong Alice in Wonderland connections.
+The church of Holy Trinity in Southwick’s Church Bank, was formerly the Rectory of Southwick and was once the home to the Reverend Charles Collingwood who married Mary, the sister of Lewis Carroll.
+Lewis Carroll knew the Sunderland area well, being a frequent visitor to Whitburn where there are strong Alice in Wonderland connections.
 Carroll would have visited his sister here at Southwick and a blue plaque commemorates the connection.

 The rectory is thought to have been the home to a stuffed walrus which is said to have inspired Carroll (who grew up at Croft near Darlington) to write The Walrus and the Carpenter in Alice Through the Looking Glass.
 A stuffed walrus in the Sunderland Museum is often connected with the poem but this arrived after Carroll had written his memorable piece.

-Witherwack to the north of Southwick has a rather peculiar name that could derive from a Norse word ‘wither”woodland’.
+Witherwack to the north of Southwick has a rather peculiar name that could derive from a Norse word ‘wither-woodland’.
 The second part of the name was probably originally ‘wick’ meaning a farm or trading place north of Southwick in which case perhaps Witherwack is the ‘North Wick’.

-Today the two sides of the River Wear at Sunderland are linked by bridges but up until the eighteenth century Sunderland was only linked to Hylton and Monkwearmouth on the north side of the Wear by means of a ferry, One ferry operated from a site where the Wearmouth Bridge now stands while another major ferry crossed the river to the west at Hylton.
+Today the two sides of the River Wear at Sunderland are linked by bridges but up until the eighteenth century Sunderland was only linked to Hylton and Monkwearmouth on the north side of the Wear by means of a ferry.
+One ferry operated from a site where the Wearmouth Bridge now stands while another major ferry crossed the river to the west at Hylton.